olemb/dbfread/README.rst

 A tool is included in the ```examples``` directory to convert DBF into sqlite, for example::

-    dbf2sqlite -o stamnett.sqlite kabreg.dbf endreg.dbf
+    dbf2sqlite -o example.sqlite table1.dbf table2.dbf

 This will create one table for each DBF file.
-You can also omit the ``-o stamnett.sqlite`` option to have the SQL printed directly to stdout.
+You can also omit the ``-o example.sqlite`` option to have the SQL printed directly to stdout.